xorbitsai/inference/doc/source/getting_started/troubleshooting.rst

 This typically indicates that your CUDA driver version is not compatible with the PyTorch version you are using.

-Go to `https://pytorch.org <https://pytorch.org>`_ to install a PyTorch version that has been compiled with your version of the CUDA driver.
+Go to `https://pytorch.org <https://pytorch.org>`_ to install a PyTorch version that has been compiled with your version of the CUDA driver. **Do not install a cuda version smaller than 11.8, preferably between 11.8 and 12.1.**

 Say if your CUDA driver version is 11.8, then you can install PyTorch with the following command: